baxpick/cpctelera_example/README.md

     *   `Dockerfile.cpc`: Instructions to build the Docker image for `cpc` platform, including installing dependencies.
 All is done in 2 stages: build (used to build cpctelera) and run stage (used to actually build your own cpctelera project).
     *   `entrypoint.sh`: The script that runs when the container starts.
 It sets up environment variables, optionally clones a Git repo, and executes the specified `BUILD_SCRIPT`.
     *   `build_and_upload.sh`: A helper script to build the Docker image and push it to Docker Hub.
+*   `.github/workflows/docker-build-push.yml`: GitHub Actions workflow to automatically build and push the Docker image.

+## GitHub Actions

+This repository includes a GitHub Actions workflow defined in `.github/workflows/docker-build-push.yml` which can be used to build and push docker image.

+Note that you must set repository variables `DOCKERHUB_USERNAME` and `DOCKERHUB_PASSWORD`.

 ## Notes